Introduction to supervision

 Good, open communication is the key to managing your relationship with your supervisor.
 At the beginning of your thesis, come to an agreement with your supervisor on the writing process:

 Things generally go wrong because of a failure of communication.
-The first thing to do therefore if you are unhappy about something (or if the supervisor is unhappy with your work!) is to talk about it.
+Therefore, the first thing to do if you are unhappy about something (or if the supervisor is unhappy with your work!) is to talk about it.
 Don’t hide.

 Before supervisions prepare for the meeting by thinking of: